Winners with Confidence: Discrete Argmin Inference with an Application to Model Selection: Methods

 \subsection{Initial Fix: Removing Dependence by Cross-validation}

-To avoid the ``double-dipping" bias, one may consider a cross-validation type of scheme using a part of the data to obtain $\hat s_{-r}$ and compare $\mu_r$ and $\mu_{\hat s_{-r}}$ on the hold-out sample point(s), and aggregate the two-sample comparison by rotating the hold-out set.
+To avoid the ``double-dipping" bias, one may consider a cross-validation type of scheme using a part of the data to obtain an estimate $\hat s_r$ and compare $\mu_r$ with $\mu_{\hat s_r}$ on the left-out sample point(s), aggregating the two-sample comparison by rotating the left-out set.
 More concretely, consider a leave-one-out (LOO) version of this idea.
-For each sample point $i\in[n]$, define the $i$th LOO argmin index (without $r$)
+For each sample point $i\in[n]$, define the $i$-th LOO argmin index (without $r$)

-with arbitrary tie-breaking rules.
-Now by construction $\hat s_{-r}^{(-i)}$ and $X_i$ are independent, and one would expect the cross-validation-type statistic
+with any arbitrary tie-breaking rules.
+Now by construction $\hat s_r^{(-i)}$ and $X_i$ are independent, and one would expect the cross-validation-type statistic

 may be asymptotically normal (after being properly centered).